amrmhassan/smart-wallet/NOTES.md

 # never delete a transaction but flag it as deleted And add a deleted attribute to the transaction model

 # the ability to add a debt -- there will be another section for debts i won't make them with the normal transactions , but i need to make it obvious to the user

+# on google play type(Only for Rich people- only for riches)